Interactive 3D and AR product presentation for configurable furniture catalogs

 Help buyers understand configurable products before they decide

-FurnishAR gives furniture and product brands a practical way to present materials, finishes, variants, and product detail through interactive 3D and AR — without starting with a full-catalog rollout.
+FurnishAR gives furniture and product brands a practical way to present materials, finishes, variants, and product detail through interactive 3D and AR — without starting with a full catalog rollout.

 Start with one product or one product family where static presentation is already creating buyer or sales friction.